Tundoor/CDV01_Career_Goals_Reflection_CS20240188_WFO2407_C_Thandolwethu-Mbokazi_CDV01/README.md

 1. **Steps to Achieve Short-term Goals**:

-    *Detail specific actions or steps needed to achieve each short-term goal.
+    - Detail specific actions or steps needed to achieve each short-term goal.
-       - I would need to practice coding frequently.
-       - Seek ut help if I need it.
-       -Speak to people who have achieved this goal so that I may understand what needs to be done.
+      *Become a entry level front-end developer:
+        Complete course with CodeSpace
+        Work on building up my skills by coding frequently Make use of the resources I have.
+      *Become A full stack developer:
+        Solidify the skills I have.
+        Learn new programming languages to add on to the ones i'm currently learning.
+        Network in order to learn from others

      - Include any resources or support required.
+         Social Network by going to community Fridays Ask my coach for pointers and help when needed Use the resources available on the internet such as Scrimba, FreeCodeCamp, etc

 2. **Preparation for Long-term Goals**:

     - Describe the preparations or groundwork necessary for your long-term aspirations.
+        To achieve my long term aspirations, I would need to firstly finish my short-term goals.
+They lay the foundation on whether or not my long term goals will be achievable.
+I also need to do a lot of extra work on my end, like workking while trying to study therefore needing to work on my time management so that my goals may be achieved.

     - Consider additional skills, experiences, or qualifications needed.
+        Additional skills would be becoming comfortable with networking and talking to people.
+        Need to learn new languages to add to my portfolio.

 ### Part 5: Reflection on Challenges and Opportunities